elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-the-burial-practices-of-the-beaker-people-and-corded-ware-people-reflect-their-cultural-characteristics.md

 url: /learn/history-of-the-world/questions/how-did-the-burial-practices-of-the-beaker-people-and-corded-ware-people-reflect-their-cultural-characteristics
 score: 9.0
 related_article1:
-    id: 159883
+    id: 160389
-    title: What was the tribal organization and social hierarchy in Celtic society?
+    title: >-
+        How did Celtic trade influence neighboring cultures and contribute to cultural exchange?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-tribal-organization-and-social-hierarchy-in-celtic-society
+    url: /learn/history-of-the-world/questions/how-did-celtic-trade-influence-neighboring-cultures-and-contribute-to-cultural-exchange
 related_article2:
-    id: 160255
+    id: 159912
-    title: How did the Celts interact with Romans in notable conflicts?
+    title: >-
+        How have Celtic languages influenced modern European languages?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-celts-interact-with-romans-in-notable-conflicts
+    url: /learn/history-of-the-world/questions/how-have-celtic-languages-influenced-modern-european-languages
 related_article3:
-    id: 160381
+    id: 159911
-    title: How did Diodorus Siculus and Athenaeus describe Celtic customs?
+    title: >-
+        What are the linguistic characteristics of Celtic languages and their geographic distribution?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-diodorus-siculus-and-athenaeus-describe-celtic-customs
+    url: /learn/history-of-the-world/questions/what-are-the-linguistic-characteristics-of-celtic-languages-and-their-geographic-distribution
 related_article4:
-    id: 160379
+    id: 159855
-    title: How did Xenophon, Plato, and Aristotle describe the Celts in their accounts?
+    title: >-
+        How did the migration patterns of Proto-Indo-Europeans affect their settlement in Britain and Ireland?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-xenophon-plato-and-aristotle-describe-the-celts-in-their-accounts
+    url: /learn/history-of-the-world/questions/how-did-the-migration-patterns-of-protoindoeuropeans-affect-their-settlement-in-britain-and-ireland
 related_article5:
-    id: 160383
+    id: 159881
-    title: What were the typical clothing and dining habits in Celtic daily life?
+    title: >-
+        How did Diodorus Siculus and Athenaeus describe Celtic customs?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-typical-clothing-and-dining-habits-in-celtic-daily-life
+    url: /learn/history-of-the-world/questions/how-did-diodorus-siculus-and-athenaeus-describe-celtic-customs
 ---

 &nbsp;